InkDAO/gitbook/subgraph/README.md

 ## Overview

 The **InkDAO Subgraph** is a GraphQL API that indexes and provides efficient access to on-chain data from the InkDAO protocol.
-Built on [The Graph](https://thegraph.com/), it tracks all content creation, purchases, and user activity across the platform in real-time.
+Built on [The Graph](https://thegraph.com/), it tracks all content creation, subscriptions, and user activity across the platform in real-time.

-The subgraph monitors events from the DXmaster contract and all dynamically created DXasset contracts, maintaining a comprehensive view of the entire InkDAO ecosystem.
+The subgraph monitors events from the **MarketPlace** contract (ERC-6909 multi-token implementation), maintaining a comprehensive view of the entire InkDAO ecosystem within a single contract.

 ## Why Use the Subgraph?